vcbsl/audio-visual-deepfake/README.md

 Our framework's effectiveness was validated through comprehensive experiments on the aforementioned datasets.
 The results demonstrate our approach's superiority in both deepfake detection and localization, achieving state-of-the-art performance.

 ## Citation

+## Acknowledgement

+### License
+This project is licensed under the terms of the Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
+The copyright of the images remains with the original owners.